I'm Unemployed. How Do I Deal With My Judgmental Family During The Holidays?

 The cost of college has skyrocketed, but more often than not, a college degree is required for a good-paying job.
 From 1969 to 2019, the average annual cost of a four-year public university soared by 3,009%.

-And lastly, the increasing cost of healthcare and the lack of access to it — since it’s often tied to employment — means most Americans are just one medical emergency away from a financial disaster.
+And lastly, the increasing cost of healthcare and the lack of access to it — since it’s often tied to employment — means (in America at least) most people are just one medical emergency away from a financial disaster.

 It’s normal for your family to be concerned and to feel worried about your ability to be financially independent.
 I think trying to see things from their perspective and trying to see their intentions, even if their execution is flawed, might help you feel better about these interactions.
 And since you ultimately may not be able to change anyone’s mind, a good way to manage your own expectations of others is to remind yourself that their perspective is out of your control.
 You can only try to understand them and hope that they have the decency to try to understand you too.